-- 1.7 The analysis continues to confirm that the sector's client base is predominantly local resident individuals, with business conducted on a face to face basis.
+- 1.6 The analysis continues to confirm that the sector's client base is predominantly local resident individuals, with business conducted on a face to face basis.
 Due to the nature of services provided, Financial Advisory Firms need detailed information about their clients' needs, and their financial circumstances.
-The sector uses the local banking system and no substantial reliance is placed on other parties outside the Island. - 1.8 Very few foreign PEPs were reported by the sector, and the risk of doing business with sanctioned persons is remote. - 1.9 Based on the data, and the nature of services provided by Financial Advisory Firms, the level of risk for both money laundering and terrorist financing is considered to be relatively low.
+The sector uses the local banking system and no substantial reliance is placed on other parties outside the Island. - 1.7 Very few foreign PEPs were reported by the sector, and the risk of doing business with sanctioned persons is remote. - 1.8 Based on the above profile, data / analysis, and the nature of services provided by Financial Advisory Firms, the level of risk for both money laundering and terrorist financing is considered to be relatively low.
+The main vulnerability for Financial Advisory Firms is the risk they could become used as part of a chain of arranging for proceeds of crime to be moved/settled into a legitimate product.
+This assessment is reflected in, and consistent with, the Island's National Risk Assessment.